top of page

 Sheri and Bill Eppright

-• 4 min read
+• 3 min read

 image of round patio table with colorful umbrella bungeed in the middle and chairs tipped onto the table with 3 inches of snow covering chairs and table.
 Text says Winter Positivity (original photography by Sheri & Bill)

-At first glance, it looks like an ending.
-Summer dinners are on pause.
-Conversations have been packed away.
+At first glance, it looks like an ending: summer dinners on pause, and conversations packed away.
 But look a little longer, and it becomes something else entirely.
-This is what winter positivity looks like.

 Sheri: Winter often gets a bad reputation.
 It’s associated with darkness, cold fingers, canceled plans, and waiting.
 Waiting for warmth.
 Waiting for light.
 Waiting for life to feel easy again.
 I often treat winter as something to “get through,” rather than something to experience.

 Bill: Yep, it’s all about perspective.
 This backyard scene is telling a different story.
 Nothing is broken.
 Nothing has been abandoned.
 The umbrella isn’t gone - it’s protected.
 The chairs aren’t scattered - they’re gathered in, leaning together with purpose.
-The table still stands at the center, steady and patient, holding space for what will return.
+The color of the umbrella matters, too.
+Even closed and snow-dusted, it refuses to disappear completely.
+The table still stands at the center, steady and patient, holding space for what will return

+Winter positivity isn’t about pretending everything is cheerful when it isn’t.
+The snow covering everything isn’t erasing the backyard - it’s preserving it.
 Under that soft white layer are the same stones, the same grass, the same table that held laughter and meals and quiet moments.
 The snow simply asks the space to pause.
 To breathe.
 To wait.

 And maybe that’s an invitation for us, too.
 In winter, we are allowed to close the umbrella.
 To secure the loose parts.
 To lean inward instead of stretching outward.
+Winter positivity is trusting that this isn’t the end of the story.

 And when the snow melts, the chairs will be pulled back, the umbrella opened wide, and the table will once again become a place of gathering.
-Not despite the winter, but because it was allowed to do its work.

 So, if you’re feeling snowed in right now - emotionally, creatively, mentally - take note from the backyard.
 Secure what matters.
 Lean on what supports you.
 Let yourself rest without guilt.
+Spring knows exactly where to find you.

 Right where you are.